 Termites cause billions of dollars in structural damage every year.
-The heavy price of a termite infestation is a threat to any property owner, but termite swarming season is when property owners need to be more vigilant than ever.
+The heavy price of a termite infestation threatens any property owner, but termite swarming season is when property owners need to be more vigilant than ever.

 So, what time of year are termites most active?

 While termites do have seasons, the answer is more complicated than circling a few dates on your calendar.
 Read our quick guide on termites to understand when to look for termites and what to do when you see them.